Alystrasz/BombingRun/README.md

 - [x] Bomb holder indicator (YOU HAVE THE BOMB)
 - [ ] Bomb carrying system (being able to give the bomb to somebody else)
 - [ ] Translate prompt messages
-- [ ] Init bomb icon on sides switch
+- [ ] Find out why bomb icon fades out when player goes more than 84m away from the bomb
 - [x] Hide RUI bomb icon to bomb holder
 - [x] Chat team messages
 - [x] Bomb sites UI indicators